bobbicodes/clojurejs/README.md

 ## Rationale

 Eventually this will become a Codemirror extension similar to [lang-clojure-eval](https://github.com/bobbicodes/lang-clojure-eval/) but much lighter weight because it removes the Clojurescript dependency.
-To be precise, we're looking at 440kB versus 2MB.
+To be precise, we're looking at 440kB versus 2MB (unzipped).
 Designed for powering teaching tools, not writing production software.

 ## Features